lennart-maack/Efficient-Anatomy-Segmentation-w-Multi-Teacher-KD/README.md

-# Efficient-Anatomy-Segmentation-w-Multi-Teacher-KD
+# Efficient Anatomy Segmentation with Multi-Teacher Knowledge Distillation

-Efficient Anatomy Segmentation with Multi-Teacher Knowledge Distillation
+Official repository for the paper.
+Medical Imaging with Deep Learning (MIDL) 2024.
+Code is coming soon.